This article about the best air cargo startups is part of the “Logistics of the Future” series looking at the logistics startups today.

 - “Logistics Startup Brings Transparency, Efficiency to Air Cargo Booking” – American Journal of Transportation

 Last-mile delivery has always been one of the costliest aspects of the logistics industry.
-And with the introduction of commercial drones, now it has become one of the most competitive aspects for drone delivery startups.
+And with the introduction of commercial drones, now it has become one of the most competitive aspects of drone delivery startups.
 But Matternet has set itself apart with its drone delivery technology: It was selected by the FAA to test unmanned aerial networks in the U.S. – a rare feat, considering only ten programs in the country have been allowed by the FAA to run these trials.

 Designed exclusively for transportation, Matternet operates by connecting smart drones, cloud software and safe ground stations to an intuitive mobile app — and they aim to do it at a fraction of the cost of any other current method of transportation.
 They aim to deliver everything from critical health supplies to areas in need, to common items such as prescription drugs or milk from the grocery store.
 A $16 million Boeing-led investment in 2018 shows that this startup is well on its way to success as a pioneer in the drone industry.